Telefonica/mistica-android/library/src/main/java/com/telefonica/mistica/mediacard/README.md

 To use it, use `com.telefonica.mistica.mediacard.MediaCardView`

 Minimum required content for media cards are an image/gif/video and a description.
-The rest of the elements are optional and can be easily configured through the publuc api or via xml `attr`:
+The rest of the elements are optional and can be easily configured through the public api or via xml `attr`:

 ```xml
     <declare-styleable name="MediaCardView">